 An entrepreneurial mind is very different from a professional mind.
 The former does not seek security whereas for a latter it is paramount.
 An entrepreneur basks in the risk and reward relationship while the latter shrinks.
 These differences make case for grooming entirely different skill sets.

-So why don’t we do our children and ourselves the favor of inculcating entrepreneurship?
+So why don’t we do our children and ourselves a favour of inculcating entrepreneurship?
 Just like we identify our children’s strength and guide them on a suitable career path, let us identify the entrepreneurial traits and nurture them.
 Here’s how:

 There is always a child who questions the rules and why certain things work a certain way.
 If you have one, encourage her to think of other ways to accomplish the same task.
 Question her why does she think change is needed, what can be done instead and how it can be done.